 Remote and hybrid opportunities

 Remote and hybrid work options are also becoming increasingly important for the workforce.
 A report on the State of Remote Work states 98% of respondents would like to work remotely at least some of the time and 32% believe flexibility is the biggest benefit of working from home.
-Implementing strategies that are highly sought after by potential hires is a valuable retention tool, as Lucidchart found companies who offer remote work experience a 25% lower employee turnover rate.
+Implementing strategies that are highly sought after by potential hires is a valuable retention tool, as Lucidchart found companies that offer remote work experience a 25% lower employee turnover rate.

 Professional development opportunities